 Prof Keertan Dheda

-The Lung Infection and Immunity Unit is headed by Prof Keertan Dheda [MBBcH (Wits), FCP (SA), FCCP, PhD (Lond), FRCP (Lond)], who is Professor of Respiratory Medicine, Director of the Lung Infection and Immunity Unit (LIIU), Head of the Division of Pulmonology in the Department of Medicine at the University of Cape Town and adjunct member of the Institute of Infectious Diseases and Molecular Medicine at UCT, and Visiting Professor at UCL.
+The Centre for Lung Infection and Immunity is headed by Prof Keertan Dheda [MBBcH (Wits), FCP (SA), FCCP, PhD (Lond), FRCP (Lond)], who is Professor of Respiratory Medicine, Director of the Centre for Lung Infection and Immunity (LIIU), Head of the Division of Pulmonology in the Department of Medicine at the University of Cape Town and adjunct member of the Institute of Infectious Diseases and Molecular Medicine at UCT, and Visiting Professor at UCL.

 He has been the recipient of several prestigious awards including the 2014 Oppenheimer Award, the 2014 NSTF BHP-Billiton Research award, the 2013 MRC Scientific Achievement Award (Gold), and the 2010 International Union Against Tuberculosis and Lung Disease Scientific Award.
 He holds or has held several multi-national grants as the principal investigator including those from the EU, EDCTP an the NIH.
 He has published over 190 peer-reviewed papers including 4 first or senior author publications in The Lancet (see key publications below).
 He holds 3 patents related to new TB diagnostic or infection control technologies, one of which is currently being developed as a user-friendly test for extra-pulmonary tuberculosis.
 His Scopus and Google H Index is > 50.
 He serves on the editorial board of the journals PLoS One, the International Journal of Tuberculosis and Lung Disease, American Journal of Respiratory and Critical Medicine, Lancet Respiratory Diseases and Nature Scientific Reports, amongst others.
 He is the Chief Editor of the South African Respiratory Journal.
 His scientific achievements and biography were profiled in The Lancet and in the Business Day the leading commercial newspaper in South Africa.